"Shall We Dig Deeper?": Designing and Evaluating Strategies for LLM Agents to Advance Knowledge Co-Construction in Asynchronous Online Discussions: Results

 \subsubsection{Differential Impacts of Intervention Styles}

-Having examined the effect of agent presence in general, this section compares how the four styles differentially shaped knowledge co-construction.
-Overall, Telling produced a marginally higher \textit{Max Phase reached} than Delegating and significantly improved \textit{Phase 2 Sufficiency} (Table \ref{tab:pairwise}).
-It also yielded the highest average \textit{Max Phase reached} (Table \ref{tab:descriptive}), indicating it was the most effective style for advancing discussions, consistent with its task-oriented nature.
-Participants appreciated its clarity and conciseness, as P60 said, \textit{"\textbf{Providing a clear guide to follow} makes the process much easier”}.
-By contrast, the other task-oriented style, Selling, showed no significant differences on these measures.
-Some partcipants found it \textbf{overly verbose, obscuring key guidance} (P31, P52).
-Others, however, appreciated its elaborative explanations, which they felt \textbf{stimulated idea generation and deeper reasoning}.
-As P23 explained, \textit{“These explanations broadened my thinking and made it easier to follow the agent’s reasoning.”} Telling also had drawbacks.
-A few participants questioned its impact, noting that its \textbf{brevity was easy to ignore}, and its \textbf{directness discouraged participation} (P17-19, P56).
-As P17 explained, \textit{“It urged me like a task to finish, which suppressed my willingness to contribute”}.
+Having examined the effect of agent presence in general, this section compares how the four styles differentially shaped knowledge co-construction. \mxj{Overall, both task-oriented styles—Telling and Selling—marginally outperformed Delegating in \textit{Max Phase reached}, and Telling retained this advantage for \textit{Phase 2 Sufficiency} (Table \ref{tab:pairwise}).
+Despite these statistical similarities, participants perceived the two styles differently.
+Selling was appreciated by some for its elaborative explanations, which they felt \textbf{stimulated idea generation and deeper reasoning}.
+As P23 explained, \textit{“These explanations broadened my thinking and made it easier to follow the agent’s reasoning.”} However, others found it \textbf{overly verbose, obscuring key guidance} (P31, P52).
+Telling, in contrast, was praised for its clarity and conciseness.
+As P60 noted, \textit{"\textbf{Providing a clear guide to follow} makes the process much easier”}.
+Yet, this style also had drawbacks. } A few participants questioned its impact, noting that its brevity was easy to ignore, and its \textbf{directness discouraged participation} (P17-19, P56).
+As P17 explained, \textit{“It urged me like a task to finish, which suppressed my willingness to contribute”}."
 Notably, a group of participants (13/60) explicitly \textbf{resisted engaging} with either style, perceiving them as \textit{“non-human authorities"}. \textit{“I don’t want to spend energy on an AI”}, said P59.